Hearty, comforting, and FULL of big flavor. This recipe for spicy Yukgaejang is just what you’ve been craving.

 - Gosari is most commonly available in dried form, ready to be rehydrated at home.
 Like beans, they require an overnight soak and then a boiling period before it’s ready to eat.

 - PRE-BOILED + BAGGED IN WATER.
 Gosari can also be found pre-boiled in a vacuum sealed bag, in the refrigerated section.
 I think this it the easier, modern way to buy Gosari.
 It won’t keep as long as dried Gosari, but it doesn’t take as long to prep, either.

 - FRESH.
 Fresh Gosari is rare and found in the produce aisle.
 Sometimes you’ll find in its pure, raw form.
 Other times, you’ll find it lightly parboiled, drained, and packaged in styrafoam with plastic wrap.
 Fresh Gosari depends on seasonality and each particular store (some sell it, some don’t).

 However you acquire Gosari, it’s delicious.
 And an essential ingredient to one of my favorite Korean recipes: Yukgaejang!

 I love Yukgaejang.
 I grew up eating it.
-I’ll order it at Korean restaurants.
+I order it at Korean restaurants.
 I cook it at home.
-But, it’s not the easiest soup to eat.
+But, to be completely honest, it’s not the easiest soup to eat.

 Yukgaejang is not a docile, well-mannered Korean soup that you sip demurely while wearing your best clothes.
 Yukgaejang is a chewy, tough soup.
 There’s lots of texture from the tangle of wild vegetables.
 There’s lots of spicy oil that’s sure to splash every which way.
 You’ll be chewing longer than you think, slurping and splashing more vigorously than you thought possible, and wiping flecks of spicy broth from your chin and forehead.

 Eating Yukgaejang is probaby not a first date dish and most definitely not a polite affair.
 But is it worth?
 OF COURSE IT IS!!